arXiv/arxiv-docs/source/help/api/basics.md

 The API [User's Manual](user-manual.md) discusses the API interface and returned Atom format in detail, and gives code examples in the languages listed above.
-The [API FAQ](faq.md) has answers to common questions, or feel free to ask the [arxiv-api discussion list](https://groups.google.com/a/arxiv.org/g/api).
+The [API Basics](../api/basics.md) offers an introduction to using the API, answers basic questions, and includes links to developer documentation, or feel free to ask the [arxiv-api discussion list](https://groups.google.com/a/arxiv.org/g/api).